Lane Cove North Speed Reduction Proposal

 • Intersection treatments with cyclist and pedestrian priority crossings on the side streets off Mowbray Road (between Willandra Street and Centennial Avenue);

-• Flat top road humps on local streets;
+• Flat top road humps on local streets (note - Watts profile humps included in the final plans);

 • Raised pavement with marked pedestrian crossings on all four approaches at the intersection of Mindarie Street and Kullah Parade;